google-play

 Comparison with App Store Connect

-Google Play Console offers built-in A/B testing for store listing assets, something Apple does not provide natively.
+Google Play Console offers built-in A/B testing for store listing assets, a capability Apple does not provide natively.
 It also supports staged rollouts with percentage-based distribution.
-App Store Connect, on the other hand, provides more detailed keyword-level analytics and a dedicated keyword metadata field.
+App Store Connect, by contrast, provides more detailed keyword-level analytics and a dedicated keyword metadata field.

 Supporting ASO Workflows

-For ASO practitioners, Google Play Console is where you execute listing optimizations, launch store listing experiments, and measure performance.
-The experiments feature is particularly valuable because it lets you test visual and text changes with real traffic before committing to an update.
+For App Store Optimization (ASO) practitioners, Google Play Console is where you execute listing optimizations, launch store listing experiments, and measure performance.
+The experiments feature stands out because it lets you test visual and text changes with real traffic before committing to an update.